kjolley/BIGSdb_documentation/data_export/profile_export.rst

 You can export the allelic profiles for any indexed scheme (those containing a primary key field) defined in the sequence definition database.

-The profile export function can be accessed by clicking the 'Profiles' link in the Export section of the contents page.
+The profile export function can be accessed by expanding the 'Export' section and clicking the 'Profiles' link on the contents page.

 .. image:: /images/data_export/profile_export.png